-British Airways has been trying to decide what to do with Gatwick Airport since the start of the pandemic:
+For some context, British Airways had been trying to decide what to do at Gatwick even since before the pandemic:

 - Both Gatwick and Heathrow are slot restricted, with Heathrow slots being especially expensive and hard to come by

-- With demand way down, British Airways has understandably largely consolidated operations at Heathrow, to be more efficient
+- With demand having been down during the pandemic, British Airways understandably largely consolidated operations at Heathrow, to be more efficient

-- During the pandemic British Airways has been operating a skeleton schedule out of Gatwick — the airline has operated select long haul flights, but cut its short haul network altogether
+- During the pandemic British Airways operated a skeleton schedule out of Gatwick — the airline operated select long haul flights, but cut its short-haul network altogether

 - While requirements to use slots have been relaxed for the time being, eventually the requirements will be restored, and it’s anyone’s guess when British Airways will get back to pre-coronavirus passenger numbers

-- There had been talk of British Airways pulling out of Gatwick altogether, though understandably British Airways is trying to avoid that
+- There had been talk of British Airways pulling out of Gatwick altogether, though understandably British Airways tried to avoid that

-What do you make of the idea of a British Airways low cost carrier based in Gatwick?
+What do you make of British Airways’ Gatwick-based low cost carrier?